openshift/managed-scripts/README.md

 Once every 3 weeks.

 In case of you have changes that have immediate impact and would need an immediate promotion, please reach out to:
-Backplane team (alias : @backplane-team) in #sd-ims-backplane slack channel
+Managed-scripts team (alias : @managed-scripts) in #sd-ims-backplane slack channel